 With your help, we can ensure our children’s’ return to school is a safe one.

 Medicine Hat Police Service

-The Municipal Bylaw Enforcement Section of the Medicine Hat Police Service will be focusing on property standards for the month of July 2017.
+The Municipal Bylaw Enforcement Section of the Medicine Hat Police Service will be focusing on Parking at and near Schools for September 2017.